Green Infrastructure in the Semi-Arid West

 Fargo, N.D.: The Woodhaven neighborhood has a large stormwater retention pond that collects stormwater runoff.
 The retention pond provides a large area for stormwater to spread out and drain into an underground aquifer slowly, filtering the water in the process.

-Denver, Colo.: City Park contains several retention ponds where water levels are constant during most of the year, then rise during wet seasons.
+Denver, CO: City Park contains several retention ponds where water levels are constant during most of the year, then rise during wet seasons.
 These retention ponds reduce erosion to the park and create a wetland ecosystem.

-Denver, Colo.: A shopping center uses a retention pond to collect and filter stormwater runoff before it enters the underground aquifer.
+Denver, CO: A shopping center uses a retention pond to collect and filter stormwater runoff before it enters the underground aquifer.
 The plants surrounding the retention pond filter the water as it drains, allowing cleaner water to enter the aquifer.

 Speeding stormwater runoff and fast floods are concerns in Region 8 states.
 Porous pavement absorbs stormwater runoff instead of increasing its speed.